-Nine weeks into the year and there have already been 12 school shootings
+There has been, on average, 1 school shooting every week this year

 February 14: Parkland, Florida

 A 19-year-old man gunned down students and staff with a rifle at Marjory Stoneman Douglas High School in Parkland, slaughtering at least 17 unsuspecting students and adults.
-The suspect, Nikolas Cruz, had once been expelled from the high school over disciplinary problems, officials said.
+The shooter, Nikolas Cruz, had been expelled from the high school over disciplinary problems, officials said.

 February 9: Nashville